jurca/es-stubs/README.md

 The `output` directory contains the stubs from the `input` directory enhanced using the documentation that has been extracted from the MDN.

-## Notes about imperfections

-I am aware, that a lot could be improved by defining the `Iterable`, `Iterator` and other interfaces, however, WebStorm was having issues when I applied such an approach.
-Because of this, some of these interface types have been inlined, or replaced by similar structures for better compatibility with the editor.

-So, no, don't worry, I realize that Iterable !== Iterator. :)

-This may be fixed in the future once the support in WebStorm improves or I'll find a suitable work-around for this.

 ## Detailed licencing information

 The code stubs and the type annotations in the docblocks, as well as the